Photo By D J Norton

 Rubery Sidings

-There were several sidings at Rubery - can anybody identify this one?
+There were several sidings at Rubery.
+David provided this information:-

 Corporation Sidings Entrance - 8/7/62